-Mat Santoro is entering his ninth year as the head coach of the University of Southern Indiana soccer program.
-The Screaming Eagles are 64-63-16 during that time including three postseason berths in the last five years.
+Mat Santoro is entering his eleventh year as the head coach of the University of Southern Indiana soccer program.
+The Screaming Eagles are 88-74-18 during that time including four consecutive postseason berths.

-USI men’s soccer has excelled academically under Santoro.
-The program has won the NSCAA Team Academic Award six consecutive years and the Team Academic All-GLVC Award the past two years.
-Two of the program’s 2016 graduates won the GLVC Council of Presidents’ Academic Excellence Award, and several members of the program were honored as Academic All-GLVC.
+USI men’s soccer has also excelled academically under Santoro.
+The program has won the United Soccer Coaches Team Academic Award 7 consecutive years and the Team Academic All-GLVC Award the past three years.
+Two of the program’s 2016 graduates won the GLVC Council of Presidents’ Academic Excellence Award, and the program has garnered over 100 Academic All-GLVC awards.

 Prior to coming to USI, Santoro was an assistant coach at The University of Memphis in Conference-USA.
 He assisted in all facets of the program at Memphis as the Tigers played a nationally ranked DI schedule.

-Santoro began his college coaching career as an assistant at Rowan University (NJ), where he had won a national championship as a student-athlete (1990).
+Santoro began his college coaching career as an assistant at Rowan University (NJ).
 During his time coaching at Rowan, Santoro was the primary recruiter for a program which won two conference championships and qualified for three NCAA tournaments, including hosting the 2000 Final Four, in which Rowan was the national runner-up.

-Mat Santoro has a Bachelor’s of Arts Degree in Philosophy and Religion with a minor in Physical Education, and he is a member of the International Association for the Philosophy of Sport and the NSCAA.
+Mat Santoro has a Bachelor’s of Arts Degree in Philosophy and Religion with a minor in Physical Education, and he is a member of the International Association for the Philosophy of Sport and the United Soccer Coaches.

 Former USI soccer star, Robert Bennett, joined the coaching staff in June 2013.
 Bennett has been a mainstay in Evansville soccer throughout his life.
 After several state championships as a youth player, he was a 3-time state finalist with Memorial HS, winning the title twice.
 Bennett garnered several All-City and All-State honors while playing for Memorial.